 National Code requirements are in addition to the education quality standards for specific sectors.

 Reporting breaches of attendance and course progress

-Education providers are required to report students failing to comply with the attendance or course progress requirements of their visa to us through the Provider Registration and International Student Management System (PRISMS) system.
+Education providers must report students who do not comply with the attendance or course progress requirements of their visa through the Provider Registration and International Student Management System (PRISMS) system.